nushell/nushell.github.io/book/custom_commands.md

 ```

 ::: tip
 Each line of a command has its resulting value printed out when run, as long as it isn't `null`.
 Hence, `"hello all:"` above will be printed out despite not being the return value.
+To prevent this, you can place `null` (or the `ignore` command) at the end of the pipeline, like so: `"hello all:" | null`.
+Also note that most file system commands, such as `save` or `cd`, always output `null`.

 We could call the above definition of the `greet` command with any number of arguments, including none at all.
 All of the arguments are collected into `$name` as a list.